Multivariate Multicycle Codes for Complete Single-Shot Decoding: Preliminaries from homological algebra

 Quantum codes constructed via sufficiently long chain complexes naturally have metachecks for both the X and Z parity checks.
 Let the code be defined on the middle space $C_q$ of the chain complex in consideration with $P_X = \partial_q$ and $P_Z = \partial_{q+1}^\top$ where $P_X$ and $P_Z$ are the X and Z-type parity check matrices, respectively.
 The natural candidates for metacheck matrices are the adjacent boundary maps

-so that $M_X P_X=0$ and $M_Z Q_Z=0$ by the exactness of the complex.
-When the complex is sufficiently long $t \ge 4$, both $M_X$ and $M_Z$ are non‑zero matrices; for $t=3$ only $M_Z$ is non‑trivial, and for $t=2$ both are zero.
+so that $M_X P_X=0$ and \editcolor{$M_Z P_Z=0$} by the exactness of the complex.
+When the chain complex is sufficiently long \editcolor{($t+1 \ge 5$)}, both $M_X$ and $M_Z$ are non-trivial; for \editcolor{$t+1=4$} only $M_Z$ is non-trivial, and for \editcolor{$t+1=3$} both are zero.
 These metachecks encode the redundancies among stabilizers that facilitate single-shot error correction~\cite{Campbell_2019, Quintavalle_2021}.

 The single-shot distances associated with X- and Z-type stabilizer measurements are defined as:

 These quantify the code's robustness against measurement errors during a single measurement round~\cite{Campbell_2019}.
 The overall single-shot performance is determined by both $d_{ss}^X$ and $d_{ss}^Z$.